Some teens who seem awkward or unmotivated may actually be struggling with

 Dyslexia can affect the ability to process all kinds of language.
 This makes it hard to understand humor and other tricky language.

-Your child might need someone to explain punch lines, especially when they use puns or have hidden meanings.
+Teens with dyslexia might need someone to explain punch lines, especially when there are puns or hidden meanings.

 At school, that can look like trouble reading charts and graphs.